Southern Maryland: Discover the Western Shore

 The first recreation of the Maryland Dove

-Some Highlights of St. Mary’s City Today
+Highlights of St. Mary’s City Today

 Several other buildings include Smith’s Ordinary (a 17th-century public inn), Van Sweringen’s Inn (a private inn designed for and appealing to wealthy lodgers), the Print House, and Cordea’s Hope (a storehouse).

 The Maryland Dove ship is a reproduction of one of the two ships that brought the settlers to this area from England.
 Climb aboard and learn more about life while sailing across the Atlantic Ocean.
 A new Maryland Dove reproduction, currently being built in St. Michael’s on the Eastern Shore, will replace this one (pictured above in the spring of 2021) that has been at Historic St. Mary’s City for decades.
-Making its debut at Historic St. Mary’s City in the fall of 2021, the new ship was designed to be even more historically accurate given fairly recent research and discoveries.
+Making its debut at Historic St. Mary’s City in the fall of 2021, the new ship was designed to be even more historically accurate, given fairly recent research and discoveries.

 Godiah Spray Tobacco Plantation is a short drive or walk away and features the home of the plantation owner (with a costumed museum interpreter), a tobacco barn, a period garden, and livestock.
 (Because of the livestock, no dogs are permitted on these grounds.)